 If you’re not sure where the base is, it’s the bottom part where the flames meet the floor, stove-top, pan, etc.

 We had the Fire Department come into work and we all had to put out a fake electronic fire.
 Most of us aimed for the middle, but when we had to do it again and we swept from the base, the fire was extinguished at a much rapid speed.

 Stop multi-tasking when you’re cooking.
 I know sometimes while you’re trying to cook you end up being the referee for your kid’s fighting, letting the dog out, etc… there’s a really good chance you’re gonna get distracted and may not be by not paying attention to what’s going on at the stove.

 With that said, here are some tips you need to pay attention to while cooking.

 2. Don’t put anything metallic in the microwave.
-(Make sure you pull off the inside lids to the Campbells sipping soups before putting them in the microwave.
-A girl from work didn’t realize the inner seal with metal.
-Well, that’s what she said anyway).
+Make sure you pull off the inside lids to the Campbells sipping soups before putting them in the microwave.
+The metal will ignite.

 5. There are many dangerous chemicals in the kitchen.
 Even if you use something that’ s non-toxic, there is a good chance it may go KA-BOOM if it’s close to a heat source such as a fire.
 Flammable materials such as aerosols, cleaning agents and cooking oils should be stored away from heat.
 (If your dishwasher is next to your sink and you keep your flammable and cleaning products under the sink, don’t worry.
 Although the dishwasher does get hot, the heat won’t get hot enough to send your kitchen sink into oblivion).